microsoft/webvalidate/README.md

 - --strict-json bool
   - -j
   - STRICT_JSON
-    - use strict RFC rules when parsing the json
+    - use strict RFC rules when parsing json
     - json property names are case sensitive
     - exceptions will occur for
       - trailing commas in json arrays